Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: Introduction

 Two ingredients are needed in these processes to allow the formation of a new stellar population: the presence of a cold/molecular gas cloud and a strong perturbation.
 Strong perturbations are present in most galactic systems in many forms, from gas sound waves (e.g., SNe shells or AGN jets) to tidal perturbations by companions or non-axisymmetric structures inside galaxies \citep{Buta2019}.
 Besides these special conditions, the formation of cold/molecular clouds is not seen outside the disk plane.
 In the disk outskirts, the dynamics of gas is tightly bounded with the Circum-Galactic Medium (CGM) properties.
 High-mass galaxies develop a warm-hot CGM that inhibits the formation of cold clouds of molecular gas in hydrostatic equilibrium far from the disk region \citep{Keres2005}.
 On the other hand, low-mass galactic systems present the prototypical galactic fountain where metal-rich gas is released by SNe winds to the CGM, or even the Inter-Galactic Medium (IGM), and quickly cools down and falls back to the disk from large radii.
 So, there is a strong dependence on the distribution of extrapalanar star formation with galaxy virial mass (i.e., CGM's virial temperature) \citep{Fraternali2017}.
 Similarly, it is favored in low-mass systems that cold gas infalling from the IGM through cold flows, or inside gas rich satellites, penetrates down to the galactic disk, and/or condensates inside gas-rich filaments or tidal structures \citep{Fraternali2017}.

 The star formation in the tidal tails generated around in-falling satellites during gas rich minor mergers has only been studied in a few works using Smoothed-Particles Hydrodynamic (SPH) simulations \citep{Kapferer2009}.
-Current studies of extra-planar star formation have mainly focused on the consequences of major mergers and interactions within massive clusters of galaxies.
-Furthermore, predictions from the theory of galaxy formation and evolution points towards a relation between the minimum radius reached by gas inside infalling satellites and the total mass of the central galaxy.
+Current studies of extraplanar star formation have mainly focused on the consequences of major mergers and interactions within massive clusters of galaxies \citep{Tullmann2003,ODea04,Leroy08,Werk08,McDonald12}.
+Furthermore, predictions from the theory of galaxy formation and evolution points towards a relation between the minimum radius reached by gas inside infalling satellites before being ram pressure stripped, and the properties of the gas surrounding the central galaxy \citep{Hester06}, that are tightly linked with the total mass of the central galaxy \citep{BirnboimDekel03}.
 If the central galaxy is a low-mass system, i.e., if it has not developed a dense warm-hot CGM, the satellite can reach lower radii before it is totally ram-pressure stripped.
 In this situation the satellite's gas can shock with the central galaxy HI (from the galactic fountain or inside the disk) and produce extraplanar star formation \citep{Norena2019}.
 In this situation, newborn stars will follow a similar orbit as the infalling galaxy \citep{Lim2018}, and, as a result, we would observe a blue stellar stream.